MinaProtocol/mina/rfcs/0038-rosetta-construction-api.md

 [payloads]: #payloads

-The [payloads endpoint](#payloads-endpoint) takes the metadata and the operations and returns a [encoded unsigned transaction].
-A [test] should be included that ensures that after such a transaction is signed and included in the mempool the operations returned are a superset of the ones provided.
-After it is in a block it is also a superset of the ones provided as input to the endpoint.
+The [payloads endpoint](#payloads-endpoint) takes the metadata and the operations and returns a [encoded unsigned transaction](#encoded-unsigned-transaction).

+#### After Payloads

+[after-payloads]: #after-payloads

+After the payloads endpoint, folks must sign the transaction.
+In the future, we should build support for this natively, but for now our client-sdk's signing mechanism suffices.
+As such, we don't need to do much here other than [encode the signed transaction properly](#encoded-signed-transaction).

 #### Parse

 [parse]: #parse

-The [parse endpoint](#parse-endpoint) takes a possibly signed transaction and parses it.
-The implementation will use the same logic as the Data API transaction -> operations logic and so we do not need an extra task to make this happen.
+The [parse endpoint](#parse-endpoint) takes a possibly signed transaction and parses it into operations.

 #### Combine

 [combine]: #combine

-The [combine endpoint](#combine-endpoint) takes an unsigned transaction and the signature and returns an [encoded signed transaction].
+The [combine endpoint](#combine-endpoint) takes an unsigned transaction and the signature and returns an [encoded signed transaction](#encoded-signed-transaction).

 #### Hash